 The brain is truly a mysterious thing.
-Capable of controlling everything from bodily functions to movement to communication, it's only until after an injury that we truly realize how important it is to our daily lives.
-And it isn't until a person starts to recover from a particularly serious brain injury that we realize just how unrelenting our brains are at overcoming damage.
+Capable of controlling everything from bodily functions to movement to communication, it’s only until after an injury that we truly realize how important it is to our daily lives.
+And it isn’t until a person starts to recover from a particularly serious brain injury that we realize just how unrelenting our brains are at overcoming the damage.

 A recent story out of Italy is illustrating this point perfectly this month.
 The story begins with a car accident, which left a 43-year-old man in a coma for 40 days before waking up and remaining in a “minimally conscious state.”
 The story ends with doctors making a scientific discovery that helped the man communicate for the first time in nearly a year.

 Although the man was able to move and have sleep-wake cycles, damage to his brain left him unable to communicate with the people around him.
 That was until doctors gave him a drug normally used as a sedative.
 Doctors discovered, after doing brain scans, that the drug reactivated regions in the man’s brain, allowing him to follow commands and to communicate.